ucam-department-of-psychiatry/camcops/docs/source/server/server_config_file.rst

 XML_FIELD_COMMENTS
 ##################

-*Boolean.*
+*Boolean.* Default: true.

 If ``TASK_FORMAT = xml``, then ``XML_FIELD_COMMENTS`` determines whether field
 comments are included.
 These describe the meaning of each field, so they take space but they provide more information for human readers.
-(Default is true.)

 What to export
 ~~~~~~~~~~~~~~